|Elliott Sound Products||Benefits of Bi-Amping (Not Quite Magic, But Close) - Part 1|

-As I stated at the beginning, if you spend $25,000 or more for a pair of speakers, then we are into the "cost no object" area.
+As I stated at the beginning, if you spend $25,000 - $250,000 (or more) for a pair of speakers, then we are into the 'cost no object' area.
 Most people cannot afford such luxuries, and as a result they must settle for something they can afford.
 Only a very few systems will be as good as they can be, and you will pay dearly for it.

 Biamping is not a simple tweak, and is not to be taken lightly.
 Make no mistake though, its application will improve almost any loudspeaker available, with very few exceptions.

 There is one area where you may find that changing to a biamped system cases an apparent loss of bass response.
 This is rare, but in some cases the cabinet design may have been optimised for the woofer, including the resistance of the series inductor in the passive crossover.
-This is especially true for very well designed ported boxes.
+This is especially true for very well designed ported boxes and transmission line enclosures.
 The result is that a biamped system is slightly over-damped by comparison, resulting in a loss of bass response.